farookphuket/archlinux_my_config/README.md

 ### ============ date 5 july 2022

-> I just find out that my "URXVT" cannot copy and past from clipboard
+> I just find out that my "URXVT" cannot copy and paste from clipboard
 > this is the very easy fix from `https://www.tomica.net/blog/2019/01/fixing-urxvt-copy-paste/`
 > just edit the "~/.Xresources" file by add the following line.